Three Little Maids from School Are We: In popular culture

 The song is featured in the 1981 film Chariots of Fire, where Harold Abrahams first sees his future wife dressed as one of the Three Little Maids.

 Television programmes that have featured the song include the Cheers episode "Simon Says", the Frasier episode "Leapin' Lizards", the Angel episode "Hole in the World", The Simpsons episode "Cape Feare", The Suite Life of Zack & Cody episode "Lost in Translation", and The Animaniacs Vol. 1 episode "Hello Nice Warners".
+The song is performed in the Magnum, P.I. episode, "Let the Punishment Fit the Crime."
 On The Dinah Shore Chevy Show, Shore sang the song with Joan Sutherland and Ella Fitzgerald in 1963.
 Larry David's Curb Your Enthusiasm frequently uses an instrumental version of the song.

 The Capitol Steps performed a parody titled "Three Little Kurds from School Are We" about conditions in Iraq and "Three little wives of Newt", a 2012 lampoon of candidate Newt Gingrich's marital issues.
 The song is quoted at length and is used metaphorically in the epilogue of Evelyn Waugh’s 1932 satirical novel Black Mischief.
 In 2016, the song was one of 246 featured in Taylor Mac's A 24-Decade History of Popular Music.